CERT-Polska/ursadb/docs/ondiskformat.md

 If this file doesn't exist or was removed, it'll be regenerated when the database starts.

-## itermeta
+## Itermeta

-Contains information about position of a given iterator.
+Contains information about the current position of a given iterator.
 For example:

 ```
 {